Weeknight Classes: 4 sessions

 You will be able to learn how to extract fibers and all the weaving Techniques. you work with our expert artisans to weave the panels and assemble them to make a very beautiful bag.

-This is a 4-week class for beginners who wish to learn traditional Rwandan craving techniques.
+This is a 4-week class for beginners and others who wish to learn traditional Rwandan craving techniques.
 You will learn how to prepare the wood, carve and finish you very own set of ornaments.